Book Now

 • Temporal Bone: The mandibular condyle fits into the mandibular fossa of the temporal bone, forming the TMJ.
 The mandibular fossa is located just in front of the external ear canal.
 If you put the pad of your index finger right in front of your ear you can feel the joint moving.

 • Articular Disc: The TMJ contains a fibrous and cartilaginous disc that separates the mandibular condyle from the mandibular fossa.
 This disc helps to distribute forces evenly and allows for smooth movement of the joint.
-This disc actually separates the joint in two compartments.
+This disc separates the joint into two compartments.
 A higher and a lower compartment.
-Assessing what the disc is doing during that movement will indicate where the disfunction is occurring.
+Assessing what the disc is doing during that movement will indicate where the dysfunction is occurring.

 • Joint Capsule: The joint is surrounded by a capsule composed of ligaments that provide stability to the joint.
 The capsule also contains synovial fluid, which lubricates the joint and nourishes the articular surfaces.
 These various ligaments provide support to the TMJ.